 they were fainting.

 6 Then they cried to the Lord in their trouble,

-7 he led them also by a straight way,
+7 He led them also along a straight path,

 that they might go to a city to live in.

 8 Let them praise the Lord for his loving kindness,

 for his wonderful deeds to the children of men!

 He fills the hungry soul with good.